LoginJoin Bold.org

 She had over 27 years of experience as a registered nurse and aided in the delivery of an estimated 3,000 babies in Tri Cities, WA.
 Her passion for nursing was cut short in August 2021 when she was diagnosed with stage 4 pancreatic cancer.
 She spent her last few months on Earth living it to the fullest, knocking things off her bucket-list, and continuing to inspire others before passing away peacefully in January of 2022.
 She was a loving mother, wife, and friend, and left behind a legacy of compassion and strength.
 To honor her memory, the Martha Galvez Memorial Scholarship will support a hardworking, motivated student who plans to pursue a career in nursing.

-College students of any education level are eligible to apply if they live in Washington, and are pursuing or planning to pursue a nursing degree.
+Students of all education levels, high school and above, from Benton, Franklin, Yakima, or Walla Walla county in Washington, are eligible to apply if they are pursuing or planning to pursue a nursing degree.
 To apply, write about how you plan to use your nursing career to make a difference.

 Selection Criteria: